 Building helps to improve your child’s hand-eye coordination and spatial awareness.
 They’ll be able to use their imagination and creativity to create masterpieces and then knock them all down when they’re done.

 Toys and activities like these encourage imaginative play and let them problem solve and investigate the world around them.
+Tell them to build a robot, a tall building, or a table.
+They’ll love trying to come up with ways to make these items.

 Puzzles are a great activity for fine and visual motor skills (hand-eye coordination).
 Having to fit a piece into it’s correct spot by turning and manipulating it is great for visual-spatial awareness.